Hop on Summer’s Hottest Trend: 7 Projects to Try with Raffia

 1. Martha’s Vineyard Tote Bag

 This bag is perfectly on trend this summer.
 It was designed specifically for crocheting with raffia, so you don’t have to worry about adjusting hook size or gauge.
-If you’d like to save time looking for raffia, bag handles, and a button fastening, try our kit.
-Everything you need (besides the crochet hook) is included.
 This has been the favorite project at the Interweave offices this summer!
 Check out cool ways to add yarn decoration to this bag or the many ways the Crochet Corner has been taking advantage of the tote this summer!
 The pattern for this tote is in Love of Crochet Summer 2017 and is designed by Anne Potter.

 2. Blooming Rug